remoteintech/remote-jobs/company-profiles/dnsimple.md

 ## Company size

-We are currently 9 people.
+We are currently 14 people.
 Here is a bit more about the team: [https://dnsimple.com/about](https://dnsimple.com/about)

 ## Remote status

-Our team is 100% distributed, with team members in the US, Canada, France, Spain and Italy.
+Our team is 100% distributed, with team members in the US, Canada, Germany, Spain, and Italy.

 We write about how we work as a distributed team on our blog: